 California Background Check: 2023 Guide (New Law), Free Search

-A California background check provides insight into anyone’s past and this 2023 guide shows searchers how to preform one through the various government agencies and databases that are utilized depending on the reason for the screening.
+A California background check offers a glimpse into an individual’s history, and this 2023 guide demonstrates how to conduct one using the different government agencies and databases, depending on the purpose of the screening.

 While most of these state agencies charge a nominal fee to view records, a free search can be done by entering in anyone’s name in the form here to find records on their criminal history, marital status, whether or not they have a warrant out for their arrest, and more.